 Do you have the time and space to help a homeless pet?
 Then we need you!

 Wake County Animal Center's biggest need is FOSTER PARENTS!
 We always have a lot of animals seeking foster care.
 Fostering is a rewarding way to help homeless pets.
 As a foster parent, you will watch amazing transformations in your foster pet as he/she becomes healthy, confident and ready for a forever home.
-And better yet, it won't cost you a thing!
-Wake County Animal Center will provide food and veterinary care.
+The Wake County Animal Center will provide the same care for animals in foster as they do for animals in the Animal Center.
 You provide love and socialization.

-Animal foster volunteers will be trained in the proper care of the foster animals and the administration of medicine, if needed.
-Our foster volunteers experience the joys of pet parenthood without the lifetime commitment, as the typical foster period is two to 12 weeks, depending on the needs of the animal(s).
+Foster parents will be trained in the proper care of the foster animals.
+The typical foster period is two to 12 weeks, depending on the needs of the animal(s).

 Animal foster parents are needed to care for the following animals: